Fireplace or not you can always have a gorgeous Rustic Christmas Mantel Decor. Check out how I created ours with lots of love and low spending!

 White, Red, and Gold Holiday Mantel with a Rustic feel

 To be honest, I’m not sure what is it I love the most about a mantel but I do love it even without a fireplace, and every year I try to decorate what I would call my mantel which is a shelf above my TV.

-This year since I decided to go for gold and accents of red for my decoration theme but still keeping the rustic farmhouse-like kind of style, I used a lot of wood and metallic.
+This year since I decided to go for gold and accents of red and white for my decoration theme but still keep the rustic farmhouse-like kind of style, I used a lot of wood and metallic.

 I kept my oversize reversible wood sign I made last year with a few other rustic frames and signs.

 I bought a few bottle brush Christmas trees that I absolutely love and used my all-time favorite candle holders with a few other Greenery and Christmas ornaments.